karunakarhv/MyPractice/Hashnode/Python/Topics.md

 32. Prototype Pattern in Python: Cloning Objects for Efficiency
 33. Object Pool Pattern in Python: Efficiently Managing and Reusing Resources
 34. Pytest in Python: Simplifying Testing
+35. Fixtures in Pytest: Reusable Test Setup and Teardown

 # Topics for scheduling
-1. Fixtures in Pytest: Reusable Test Setup and Teardown
+1. Parameterization in Pytest: Running Tests with Multiple Inputs

 # Topics yet to schedule